 Ferry to Milos from other Greek Islands

 If you’re island hopping, it’s possible to reach Milos direct from several other Greek Islands.
 The most popular routes to Milos are from Santorini, Mykonos, Naxos, Paros, Ios and Syros.
-Again, use Direct Ferries to check route.
-You’ll find the there are fewer ferries than from Athens so plan ahead.
+Again, use Direct Ferries to check the route.
+You’ll find that there are fewer ferries than from Athens so plan ahead.

 Milos was on my Greek cruise itinerary.
 I took a 7-day cruise from Athens on a luxury tall sail ship with Running on Waves, and highly recommend it.
 I subsequently took their Greek Yoga Cruise around the Peloponnese Peninsula, also highly recommended.

 How to get around Milos